Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Model

-These relations essentially govern the flow through a nozzle and we therefore refer to them as the \textit{nozzle equations} (see Sec.~\ref{sec:nozzle} in SM for the derivations).
+These relations essentially govern the flow through a nozzle and we therefore refer to them as the \textit{nozzle equations}.
+Their derivation is provided in Appendix~\ref{sec:nozzle}.

-The nozzle equations tell us that, if the flow starts at subsonic velocity $V < v_\sound$, $V$ increases as the cross section decreases.
+The nozzle equations tell us that, if the flow starts at subsonic speed $V < v_\sound$, $V$ increases as the cross section decreases.
 This is a well-known consequence of Bernoulli's law.
-However, as soon as $V$ reaches $v_\sound$, the behavior reverses and $V$ increases further with \emph{increasing} cross section.
-This is the basic working principle of a \textit{de Laval nozzle}: a section with decreasing cross section first accelerates the flow to the speed of sound, which is then attained at the throat of the nozzle (i.e., at the narrowest point with cross section $A_\throat$).
-Past the throat, an increasing cross section further accelerates the flow.
+However, as soon as $V$ exceeds $v_\sound$, the behavior reverses and $V$ increases further with increasing cross section.
+This is the basic working principle of a de Laval nozzle: a section with decreasing cross section first accelerates the flow to the speed of sound, which is then attained at the throat of the nozzle (i.e., at the narrowest point with cross section $A_\throat$).
+Beyond the throat, an increasing cross section further accelerates the flow.